PaulleDemon/awesome-landing-pages/readme.md

 * Freelancers looking to show a prototype
 * SaaS Developers who don't want to spend too much time focusing on landing page, but instead want to ship more.
 * People who are learning HTML, css and JS
+* People looking for inspiration and ideas

+## Why use website templates?
+Honestly at the end of the day most client/customer don't care if you created your website from scratch or used a template, they just want their website running/ solve problem as quickly as possible.

+Using website templates will save you hours of work, so you can start looking for clients or dedicate your time elsewhere.

 ## Installation and setup